jonnor/ESC-CNN-microcontroller/report/report.md

 It is critical for overall power consumption to reduce how often on-sensor classification is performed.
 This should also benefit from an adaptive sampling strategy.
-For example to primarily do classification for time-periods which exceed a sound level threshold, or to sample less often when the sound source changes slowly.
+For example to primarily do classification for time-periods that exceed a sound level threshold, or to sample less often when the sound source changes slowly.